Soap Opera (album): "Holiday Romance"

 The song was written by Ray Davies and released as a British and Japanese single in October 1974.
 Backed with "Shepherds of the Nation" from the band's 1974 album Preservation Act 2, the single was a flop, not charting in any countries.

 Music critic Dave Lewis' contemporary review of the single said that "Davies's camp, Palm Court vocals are matched perfectly by the careful string arrangements, making the tune simple, catchy and amusing – in fact, everything a good pop song should be."
-Rolling Stone critic John Mendelsohn said that it was "ultra music hall-ish" and the only Kinks' song with pizzicato strings, and said that it "serves as delightful proof that Ray hadn't completely lost his knack for telling a story in a single song."
-Kinks' biographer Rob Jovanovic described "Holiday Romance" as being "catchy but incredibly twee."
-Kinks' biographer Nick Hasted described it as "a thirties pastiche tale with an archly acted, eventually addictive vocal."
-Music critic Johnny Rogan summed up his review of the song stating that "Ray sings the composition in his Noel Coward voice with a sumptuous backing that works quite well."
-Boston Globe critic Nathan Cobb described it as a "kind of British 'Blue Hawaii' fantasy number."
+Rolling Stone critic John Mendelsohn said that it was "ultra music hall-ish" and the only Kinks' song with pizzicato strings, and said that it "serves as delightful proof that Ray hadn't completely lost his knack for telling a story in a single song".
+Kinks' biographer Rob Jovanovic described "Holiday Romance" as being "catchy but incredibly twee".
+Kinks' biographer Nick Hasted described it as "a thirties pastiche tale with an archly acted, eventually addictive vocal".
+Music critic Johnny Rogan summed up his review of the song stating that "Ray sings the composition in his Noël Coward voice with a sumptuous backing that works quite well."
+Boston Globe critic Nathan Cobb described it as a "kind of British 'Blue Hawaii' fantasy number".

 Kink guitarist Dave Davies considered "Holiday Romance" to be one of the "best-realized songs" on Soap Opera.